BigSpringBag/acd/README.md

         .
         Do you want to enable any of the following capabilities? - Add User to Group ...
         ?
-Do you want to configure Lambda Triggers for Cognito?
-Yes ?
+Do you want to configure Lambda Triggers for Cognito? - Yes ?
 Which triggers do you want to enable for Cognito - Post Confirmation ?
 What functionality do you want to use for Post Confirmation - Add User To Group ?
-Enter the name of the group to which users will be added.
-(You can leave this blank, as it depends on your logic) ?
-Do you want to edit your add-to-group function now?
+Enter the name of the group to which users will be added. - user
+    ```
+    Now you able to see a function created for you to add-to-group with post confirmation trigger at amplify/backend/function/{UserPoolName}PostConfirmation/src/add-to-group.js
+    The actual trigger is at amplify/team-provider-info.json
+    ```
+        "function": {
+            "amplifycalendlydemoa51c7064a51c7064PostConfirmation": {
+                "GROUP": "user"
+            }
+    ```
+    path: {}env -> {}categories -> {}function

+4. Add admin query for Cognito user pool
+    > Allow admin to manage user pool by calling admin query
+    - Configure this part from the Cli
+    ```
+        Do you want to use the default authentication and security configuration?
+Manual configuration .
+        .
+        .
+        Do you want to add an admin queries API?
 Yes
+        ?
+Do you want to restrict access to the admin queries API to a specific Group Yes ?
+Select the group to restrict access with: admin .
+        .
+        .
     ```

-    Now you able to see a function created for you to add-to-group with post confirmation trigger at amplify/backend/function/{UserPoolName}PostConfirmation/src/add-to-group.js
+5. Create step function in Amplify Cli

+NOTE:

+-   sometime ```amp push``` does not detect changes, change something in the function (somewhere critical), then ```amp push``` again.